Menu

 Children read books from our book banded reading scheme until they become a free reader.
 When they become a free reader, they are able to choose freely from the fiction library.
 Further information about how reading is taught is detailed below.

 We use the Herts for Learning units which are sequenced so that children are taught the reading and writing skills linked to fiction, non-fiction and poetry, in line with the 2014 National Curriculum.
 We teach handwriting using Letterjoin materials which we have whole school access to.
-In addition parents and carers have access to Letterjoin to support further learning at home.
+In addition, handwriting and spellings are part of weekly home learning non-negotiables.
 We teach Spellings using Twinkl spelling materials, with interventions for children who are not able to access the age related spellings.
+In Year 1 and 2, Twinkl spellings are taught alongside Monster Phonics to ensure consistency.
 These are tested on a regular basis but we maintain a focus on application in written work as well as performance in spelling tests.

 Children are given lots of opportunities to talk, ask and answer questions and present to an audience.
 This includes presentations as part of project work and also productions where children are able to perform to a live audience.
-The school follow Hertfordshire guidelines for the teaching of speaking and listening.
+The school are developing an Oracy curriculum as part of the school action plan for 2024-2025.
 We use the WellComm speech and language toolkit for both screening and intervention in speech and language skills as we know that an unaddressed delay in language skills can lead to underperformance throughout primary school and beyond.

 We use tight Learning Intentions and Success Criteria to support children when we are writing so that they are able to self access against the learning objectives and ensure that they develop a sound command of the components of each genre of writing.